Possession of Controlled Dangerous Substances in NJ

 The penalties for Possession of Controlled Dangerous Substances depend on the type of drug at issue and may even depend on the place where possession took place.

-Here are a list of the substances prohibited in New Jersey along with the degree and any statutory penalties which deviate to the standard fines found in N.J.S.
+Here is a list of the substances prohibited in New Jersey along with the degree and any statutory penalties which deviate to the standard fines found in N.J.S.
 43-3:

 - A controlled dangerous substance, or its analog, classified in Schedule I, II, III or IV other than those specifically covered in this section, is guilty of a crime of the third degree except that, notwithstanding the provisions of subsection b. of N.J.S.2C:43-3, a fine of up to $35,000.00 may be imposed;